lidofinance/dao-voting-ui/README.md

 - Node.js v12+
 - Yarn package manager

 This project requires an .env file which is distributed via private communication channels.
-A sample can be found in .env.sample
+A sample can be found in .env.sample.

 ## Development